Titoutee/SOSim/README.md

 ### What does SOSim simulate?

-**A DRAM bank with an address space size ranging from 8-bit to 64-bit addressing** is simulated, to expose a versatile set of mechanisms, trying to get near real-world architectures (e.g. SOSim can emulate a _64-bit v-address space_ and _4-level page tables_ as in _x86\_64_).
+**A RAM bank with an address space size ranging from 8-bit to 64-bit addressing** is simulated, to expose a versatile set of mechanisms, trying to get near real-world architectures (e.g. SOSim can emulate a _64-bit v-address space_ and _4-level page tables_ as in _x86\_64_).

 Paging is implemented at hand in a very simplistic way, in the most naive way possible, given the fact that mem-virtualization is not at the core of the presentation (albeit being breifly described for a thorough understanding of the main concept).

-For now, any form of DRAM access optimization and protection pattern (TLBs, swapping mechanisms, ...) detail is put apart.
+For now, any form of DRAM access optimization and protection pattern (TLBs, swapping mechanisms, ...) and other subtilities (time-sync, delaying, word alignment, ...) detail is put apart.

+One example direct consequence is that memory words' length is statically defined as `8-bit` wide, no matter the surrounding memory configuration.

 [More about paging and related mechanisms](https://pages.cs.wisc.edu/~remzi/OSTEP/#book-chapters)

 **/!\\**
 _**The simulator does not include CPU emulation; it only serves as a memory simulator.**_

-_Implementation details will be further documented_

 ### Using the Simulator